CreaDiscord/Crea-s-Vanilla-Enhanced-Minecraft-Modpack-/README.md

 ---

 ## 💡 Future Plans
-- Try keep Mods consistent through major version updates.
+- Try to keep mods consistent through major version updates.
-- Find a stable version without downgrading. _Like how 1.21.1 is the favourite to mod right now._
 - Add more fun visuals, qol and performance mods.

 ## 💬 Notes
 - **Fabric** modpack only
-- I don't include a shader pack
 - Updates happen mainly when Minecraft updates or I add new mods.
 Broken mods may be temporarily disabled
 - I’ll keep it updated to whatever version I’m currently playing — right now that’s **Minecraft 1.21.10**
 - If you've read this far...
 Why not leave a **Like**?